 In some instances, cultural/tribal and endangered species issues might preclude the installation of structural treatment measures and source control/institutional measures could be better alternatives.

+Caltrans complies with several state and federal laws and directives when planning and delivering projects.
+The primary law that guides Caltrans cultural resource procedures on projects with a federal nexus is Section 106 of the National Historic Preservation Act.
+Caltrans also follows California Public Resources Code 5024 for work that takes place on Caltrans right-of-way.
+Caltrans supports and facilitates tribal monitoring when project-specific tribal consultation under one or both laws identifies the need.
+The Caltrans Native American Cultural Studies webpage provides links to the detailed policy and guidance regarding tribal engagement and consultation for project delivery (https://dot.ca.gov/programs/environmental-analysis/cultural-studies/native-american-cultural-studies#dnac).

 The proposed corrective actions and the methods to demonstrate compliance for the Department’s discharges to the ASBS with exceedances of Natural Water Quality are listed in Tables 5 through 9.

 The corrective actions are based on preliminary site assessments provided in Appendix C. Many potential BMPs were evaluated, including diversion, infiltration devices, media filters, bioretention, and Design Pollution Prevention Infiltration Area low-impact development BMPs (see Appendix D).
 BMPs that have been installed or that are proposed in ASBS areas are provided in Appendix E.